-People who want to develop their lower chest muscles can try doing a range of exercises that strengthen the pectoral muscles.
+People who want to develop their lower chest muscles can try a range of exercises to strengthen the pectoral muscles.
 Some lower chest workouts include incline pushups and cable crossovers are among the options.

 The pectoral muscles, which people often refer to as the pecs, define the shape and appearance of the chest.
 They also control several arm movements, including flexing and rotating the arm and bringing it in toward the body’s midline (adduction).